SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 ## Find and organize your btp CLI configuration

-Directly after logging in, you may have noticed that the success message included a line about configuration (see the [Authenticate](#authenticate) section earlier for the context):
+Directly after logging in just a few moments earlier, you may have noticed that the success message included a line about configuration (see the [Authenticate](#authenticate) section earlier for the context):

 ```
 We stored your configuration file at: /home/user/.config/.btp/config.json